darwinanddavis/DataPortfolio/30daymapchallenge.md

 ![day113](30daymap2020/day11_3.jpg)
 <br>

 North of city, facing SSE.
 Royal Park remains open and free of tall species.
-The larger, open green space is Melbourne Zoo and the National State and Hocket Centre.
+The larger, open green space is Melbourne Zoo and the National State and Hockey Centre.
 The bottom right pocket dominated by low canopy or young long-lived species may be due to the type of soil or bedrock adjacent to Moonee Ponds Creek.

 ![day114](30daymap2020/day11_4.jpg)
 <br>